NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 # Chain or Channel?
 Payment Optimization with Heterogeneous Flow

-This repository contains the code used to generate the figures and examples for our paper "Chain or Channel?
+This repository contains the code used to generate the figures and examples for the paper "Chain or Channel?
 Payment Optimization with Heterogeneous Flow" by Paolo Guasoni and Nazem Khan (2024).

 ## Figures